jose-techcode/SysAdmin-Tool/README.md

 # 8.5.
 Run in Docker (with makefile)

-- Execute makefile command to build docker image and scan with trivy tool
+- Execute this makefile command to build docker image and scan with trivy tool

 make image